4.5 Memory Game

 ^ cards elements select: #isDone

-and undone cards are selected by a subtracting operation, prone to resist to code evolution in the card protocol
+And undone cards are selected by a removal operation, prone to resist code evolution in the card protocol:

 undoneCards